rehierl/node-tree-outliner/1-basics/1-2-hierarchy-of-sets.md

 * Element G belongs to set A, set B and set E.
 * Elements F and I belong to set A and set C.

-The relationships between those sets of elements:
+Some of the relationships between those sets are:

-* Set B is a subset of set A.
+* B is a subset of A.
-* Set E is a subset of set B.
+* E is a subset of A and B.
-* Set E is also a subset of set A.
-* Set C is a subset of set A.
+* C is a subset of A.
-* Set B is not a subset of set C.
+* B is independent of C.

 **CONCLUSION**
 A setup (i.e. a set of sets) is said to be consistent with the definition